Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Dynamic Mass Transport Methods

-In modeling the dynamics of real world systems, such score and flow matching models have displayed improved performance over OT-FM and FM \citep{tong_simulation-free_2023}, in part due to the score function reducing movement to sparse regions of the data manifold.
-We emphasize that the conceptual similarity between the derivation of the flow matching objective and the generalized score and flow matching objective signifies that any improvements in the first can be readily transferred to the second without significant modification.
-As a result, in this work we theoretically restrict ourselves to purely flow-based models to simplify communication of novel developments, while in later case studies we utilize score and flow-based models.
+We emphasize that the conceptual similarity between the derivation of the flow matching objective and that of generalized score and flow matching signifies that any improvements in the first can be readily transferred to the second.
+As a result, in this work we theoretically restrict ourselves to purely flow-based models to simplify communication of novel developments, while case studies also include score and flow-based models.